-- 3. In the dialog that opens, find and select the topic(s). - If you want to select multiple topics, first click in the local toolbar.
-Then double-click the folder holding the files.
-You can hold the SHIFT key to select a range, or you can hold the CTRL key to select individual items. - 4.
-In the dialog, click Open.
+3. In the dialog that opens, find and select the topic(s).

+If you want to select multiple topics, first click folder holding the files.
+You can hold the SHIFT key to select a range, or you can hold the CTRL key to select individual items.

+4. In the dialog, click Open.
 Paths to the selected topics are displayed in the Index window pane after the keyword.
 And an index marker is added at the beginning of each topic.